Penalty Appeals and Payments

 Within 15 days of receiving your penalty notice, email bylaw@vaughan.ca or call 905-832-2281 to request a telephone screening appointment..

 You will need the Penalty Notice Number to schedule the appointment.
-If you are not the registered vehicle owner or the contravener named on the penalty notice, you will need a letter of authorization to appeal on the owner’s behalf.
+If you are not the registered vehicle owner or the contravener named on the penalty notice, you will need to submit a completed Agent Authorization Form to appeal on the owner’s behalf.

 If you are not satisfied with the decision, you may request a Hearing Review.
 A request must be made within 15 days following the receipt of the Screening Officer's decision.